iron-io/iron_dotnet/README.md

 cache.Delete("complex_item");
 ```

-## IronMQ
+# IronMQ

 <http://dev.iron.io/mq/>

-Note: You read documentation of Iron.MQ v3.
+**Note:** You are reading documentation of Iron.MQ v3.
 There are some differences from the previous version.
 Check this list at [page should be published at HUD](#hud) <!-- TODO: add valid reference -->

 ```PM> Install-Package Iron.IronMQ``` <!-- TODO: add version -->